 Teach Your Child to Stay Money-Wise by Protecting Their Assets

 Developing your child’s sense of financial independence and responsibility is a big job, but it’s worth all the life lessons in the end.
 Staying money-conscious, though, can often mean scrutinizing their bills and account records for discrepancies.
 After all, not all financial institutions are there to help.
 Too many banks and credit unions are taking advantage of their youngest customers just starting out by charging unfair overdraft or NSF fees.
-The class action attorneys at McCune Wright Arevalo, LLP, are out to put a stop to it.
+The class action attorneys at McCune Law Group, are out to put a stop to it.
 With decades of experience and millions recovered for our clients, you can trust your child is in good hands in they become victimized by unscrupulous financial institutions.

 If you or your child believe you have been unfairly charged by your bank or credit union, contact us today or call (855) 976-3154.